-Mercy Corps has worked in Tajikistan since 1994.
+Mercy Corps worked in Tajikistan from 1994 to 2022.
 After 28 years of successful efforts to build stability, improve health, promote economic opportunity, develop youth skills, strengthen community disaster preparedness, and support integration of migrants and refugees, we decided to close down our operations while local stakeholders continue to build on the learnings and models of our work together.

 Tajikistan’s civil war in the 1990s severely damaged the country’s already weak economic infrastructure and caused a sharp decline in industrial and agricultural production.
 Uneven implementation of structural reforms and widespread unemployment kept the economy in a fragile condition and left families struggling with extreme poverty, poor healthcare, and isolation.

 There has been significant progress over the last couple of decades.
 The poverty rate fell from 83% in 2000 to 27% in 2018, however 12% of people still live in extreme poverty.
 Tajikistan continues to face critical challenges in providing its growing young population with meaningful and market-appropriate skills, employment, and entrepreneurship opportunities.
 Because of this, the economy is greatly dependent on labor migration, with a large proportion of GDP drawn from money sent home by Tajiks working in Russia.

 Only 7% of Tajikistan’s land is arable, posing significant food security challenges, especially in the winter months.
 Climate change and extreme weather, including floods, landslides, and droughts, also have a significant impact on crops and pose additional economic challenges.